davidenascivera/mlfs-book/README.md

 # Scalable Machine Learning and Deep Learning - Assignment 1

-This repository contains the first assignment for the course **Scalable Machine Learning and Deep Learning (ID2223)**.
-For more information about the course, visit [this link](https://www.kth.se/student/kurser/kurs/ID2223?l=en).
+This repository contains the first assignment for the course **Scalable Machine Learning and Deep Learning (ID2223)**.[ID2223](https://www.kth.se/student/kurser/kurs/ID2223?l=en).
+Further information regarding the steps followed in this repository can also be found in the O'Reilly book **Building Machine Learning Systems with a Feature Store: Batch, Real-Time, and LLMs**.

 ## Authors
-This work was conducted collaboratively by Davide Nascivera and Andrei Tuturea, with the implementation of the lagged weather feature exclusively in this repository.
+This work was conducted collaboratively by Davide Nascivera and Andrei Tuturea.
+The lagged weather feature was exclusively implemented in this repository.
+All steps performed align with the instructions provided in the lab guide, 1-7.

 ---

 ## Edited Files